traefik/traefik/docs/features/cli.md

 Available commands:

 - `version` : Print version
 - `storeconfig` : Store the static Traefik configuration into a Key-value stores.
-Please refer to the [Store Traefik configuration](/user-guide/kv-config/#store-configuration-in-key-value-store) section to get documentation on it.
+Please refer to the `Store Traefik configuration`(TODO: add doc and link) section to get documentation on it.
 - `bug`: The easiest way to submit a pre-filled issue.
 - `healthcheck`: Calls Traefik `/ping` to check health.